aws-samples/aws-systems-manager-database-voice-commands/README.md

   * show top session by cpu for sample instance in virginia

-  * reboot sample instance in virginia mfa <mfa token>
+  * reboot sample instance in virginia mfa 123456

-  * failover sample instance in virginia mfa <mfa token>
+  * failover sample instance in virginia mfa 789456